 If you envision a wedding in a little white chapel, but are not a member of a congregation, take note.
-There is a gorgeous historic Raleigh chapel wedding venue, All Saints Chapel, which is open for any couple to rent for their day!
+There is a gorgeous historic chapel wedding venue in downtown Raleigh.
+Here, host your ceremony and reception under one roof.
+All Saints Chapel is open for any couple to rent for their big day!

-The Empire Catering group offers dishes from each of these restaurants.
+The Empire Catering team offers dishes from each of these restaurants.
 Couples can book Empire Eats Catering for their All Saints wedding at a reduced rate, but outside caterers are allowed as well.

-Say “I do” in the place that brides and grooms have been walking down the aisle for 140 years.
+Say “I do” in the place that couples have been walking down the aisle for 140 years.
 All Saints Chapel is one of the most unique wedding venues in downtown Raleigh.